Pierre-Colin/advent-2020/README.md

 ```bash
 grep '^day03' *.c
 ```
-and `grep` will print two files:
-* one is `advent.c`, the main translation unit that links to all the other ones and declares the functions for all days;
-* the other one is the C file where the function you're looking for is written.
+and `grep` will print the C file where the function you're looking for is implemented.

 In order to keep the code relatively simple, the programs were written assuming my puzzle input format, but there's no guarantee yours will be the same.
 To